 To cite an example – the musical pillars don’t just make random sounds but the sound of the instrument or animal that is sculpted on the pillars.

 The chariot temple, the Hawa Mahal, and the Virupaksha temple are examples of exemplary artistry that prevailed during these times.
 I felt like an explorer as I discovered the underground temples and passages, along with their secret meeting rooms – all still open for the public to explore and re-discover.
 Walking through the Queen’s bath and her zenana gives you a sense of how lavish was the lifestyle of the royalty.

 Hampi is great for foodies too.
 You get a variety of food options – from Israeli to Indian, Chinese, and more – all along the banks of the River Tungabhadra that flows through Hampi.
 And after you have added those calories on, you can opt for long trekking trails to explore the ruins of Hampi or cycle your way through them, trying to imagine what it would have been in its glory days.

 George Town, Malaysia

-Best known for being one of Malaysia’s UNESCO World Heritage Site, George Town lured me in with the promise of great food, history, culture, and street art.
+What are Darlene of Point and Shoot Wanderlust‘s thoughts?
+Best known for being one of Malaysia’s UNESCO World Heritage Site, George Town in Malaysia lured me in with the promise of great food, history, culture, and street art.
 This capital of Penang was once a trading hub back in the days.
-Its diverse architecture consisting of British colonial buildings, Chinese shophouses and different places of worship makes it one of the most colorful and culturally diverse city.
+Its diverse architecture consisting of British colonial buildings, Chinese shophouses, and different places of worship makes it one of the most colorful and culturally diverse city.